 Within the UK, the NACC is recognised by the DVLA for verifying V765 applications to retain registration marks and can date machines for applications for ‘age-related’ registrations.
 We have a dedicated Machines Registrar to help guide members through the process.

 A wide range of transfers are available from the NACC ‘s Transfer Secretary.
 Absolutely essential if you are restoring a machine and extremely hard to come by items these days.

 Several NACC members act as “Marque Enthusiasts” and help other members with any problems or enquiries about specific makes of machine.
 The Marque Enthusiasts will also do their best to help non-members of the club where possible – see Club Services for contact details.

-Road runs, local meetings and other events are organised throughout the year by the NACC, mainly arranged by its Local Sections.
-Local Sections meet regularly (usually in a Public House!) to plan such escapades and exchange information / parts / tall tales / insults / jokes etc.
+Road runs, local meetings and other events are usually organised throughout the year by the NACC, mainly arranged by its Local Sections.
+Unfortunately 2020 was a complete wipe-out due to the Covid-19 viral pandemic and it looks like the first part of 2021 will be the same.
+Keep an eye on our Events Calendar in case things change dramatically in our favour.
+Local Sections would meet regularly (usually in a Public House!) to plan such escapades and exchange information / parts / tall tales / insults / jokes etc.

 The NACC is a member of the Federation of British Historic Vehicle Clubs which monitors any impending British or European legislation which could have an adverse effect on the use of our machines.